Wikia/sroka/sroka/api/ga/README.md

 #### Arguments

-* request_parameters (obligatory) - the dictionary of GA request parameters
+* input_dict (obligatory) - the dictionary of GA request parameters
 * start_index - the index of the first element to be retrieved (optional, default = 1)
 * page_size - the number of elements retrieved in a single request (optional, default = 10000)
 * max_pages - the max number of pages to retrieve, None if all available pages (optional, default = None)